coveo/cli/packages/create-atomic/README.md

 create-atomic myapp
 ```

-Running the project directly, you will be prompted in order to fill out your organization's authentication information.
+If you run the project directly, you will be prompted to fill out your organization's authentication information.